 We tried the $85 Instant Loaded Potato & Cheesy Broccoli Soup from Simpli Prepare because soup might be an easy way to supplement the main survival meals.
-Packaged the same way as the shakes, with shaker bottle and algae oil, and with the same directions.
-Vendor confirmed this is meant to be a “just add water” product, not a simmer and serve hot sort of thing, and suggests using hot water from the tap if possible.
+The soup is packaged the same way as the shakes, with a shaker bottle and algae oil, and with the same directions.
+The vendor confirmed this is meant to be a “just add water” product, not a simmer and serve hot sort of thing, and suggests using hot water from the tap if possible.

 We found the shakes to be more successful, flavor-wise, than the soups, but it’s nice to have a non-sweetened liquid meal.
 If you can get used to the idea of a room temperature soup-smoothie, this is a nice option.